codesections/d5/README.md

 #### Shouldn't d5 store IP addresses in a database like Postgres or Redis rather than keeping them in memory?

-No.  One of the d5's primary goals is to be as simple as possible and relying on a separate database would be the exact opposite of "simple".
+No.  One of d5's primary goals is to be as simple as possible and relying on a separate database would be the exact opposite of "simple".

 #### Ok, but shouldn't d5 at least store IP addresses in a text file?
 Keeping them in memory just seems … fragile.